- Architecture Insights

 The Architecture Insights newsletter provides case studies into founders of design firms including architecture firms, landscape architecture firms, interior design firms, and more.
 You can view our library of past case studies here.

-David is trained as an architect and worked for three years as an architect before transitioning to focusing on lighting design leading him to primarily become a lighting designer.
-Part of his time as an architect was spent working in New York City where he found out about lighting design.
+David Skelley is a lighting designer, trained architect and founder of DJCoalition.
+Part of his time as an architect was spent working in New York City in the late 80’s where he found out about lighting design.

 Upon eventually returning to Australia, David worked at an architecture firm where in some cases they had to hire a lighting designer.
-He couldn't find anyone, so he ended up doing lighting design himself for a lot of the work within the practice.
+He couldn't find anyone, so he ended up doing lighting design himself within the practice.

-• Southeast Asia proved to be a more receptive market for hospitality design compared to Australia, leading to expansion in the region.
+Southeast Asia proved to be a more receptive market for hospitality lighting design compared to Australia, leading to expansion in the region.

-• The main challenge in acquiring projects is lack of market awareness rather than competition from other lighting designers.
+The main challenge in acquiring projects is a lack of market awareness rather than competition from other lighting designers.

 Website